Please enter both an email address and a password.

 Stated learning outcomes:

-• Be able to see patients in clinic and comprehensively manage the presenting conditions, including management plan explanations and counselling of patients.
+• Be able to see patients in the clinic and comprehensively manage the presenting conditions, including management plan explanations and counselling of patients.

 • Demonstrate to the supervising consultants that the fellow is able to perform and deal with possible complications of surgery (Arthroscopic Knee surgery: microfracture, meniscal repair, ACL reconstruction including graft harvest techniques, Hip Arthroscopy and FAI Debridement, Hip and Knee arthroplasty, revision hip and knee arthroplasty, foot and ankle surgery).